Learn to spot the warning signs that indicate someone inside your organization may pose a security risk.

 Behavioral indicators often show up weeks or months before anything hits your logs.
 That’s your early warning window.

 Access pattern changes deserve immediate attention.
-Employees suddenly working odd hours without business justification.
-Accessing systems they’ve never touched before.
-Logging in from unusual locations or devices.
+Employees working odd hours without business justification, or logging in from unusual locations and devices.
+Accessing systems they’ve never touched before is another red flag.

 Expressing discontent matters more than many security teams realize.
-Vocal complaints about the organization.
-Conflicts with management.
-Discussing grievances with coworkers.
-These behavioral shifts often precede malicious actions.
+Vocal complaints about the organization or ongoing conflicts with management often precede malicious actions.
+This is where the HR silo hurts you most.
+By the time security hears about it, the exfiltration has already started.

 Policy violations that seem minor can indicate larger problems.
-Repeatedly bypassing security controls.
-Refusing security training.
-Pushing back against access restrictions.
+Repeatedly bypassing security controls or pushing back against access restrictions.
 A pattern of non-compliance is worth paying attention to.

 Financial stress indicators appear in background checks and observable behavior.
-Sudden lifestyle changes.
-Unexplained spending.
-Gambling problems.
+Sudden lifestyle changes or unexplained spending.
 Financial pressure is the top motivation behind malicious insider incidents.

 Requesting access to data or systems outside their role without clear business need is a warning sign worth investigating.